GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 No competitor can reach all three.

-Every CAIS credential passes through three independent layers — each one binding, each one verifiable, each one impossible for a course provider, a vendor, or a platform to replicate.
+Every GAISB credential passes through three independent layers — each one binding, each one verifiable, each one impossible for a course provider, a vendor, or a platform to replicate.

 Layer 01 · The Standard